MicrosoftDocs/azure-devops-docs/docs/boards/get-started/plan-track-work.md

 Within each work item form, you can describe the work to be done, assign work to project contributors, track status, and collaborate with others through the Discussion section.

-Here we show how to add issues and child tasks from the web portal and add details to those work items .
+Here we show how to add issues and child tasks from the web portal and add details to those work items.

 #### [Agile process](#tab/agile-process)

 The Agile process provides several work item types&mdash;for example, user stories, tasks, bugs, features, and epics among others&mdash;to plan and track work.
 We recommend you start by adding user stories.
 If you need to group them into a hierarchy, you can define features.
-If you want to track additional details of work, you can add tasks to a user story.
+To track other work details, you can add tasks to a user story.

 > [!div class="mx-tdCol2BreakAll"]
 > |Work item types| Backlog hierarchy |